Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 - Custom LASIK treatment

 LASIK treatment is pricey.
-But if you are buying glasses or contact lenses every year or every six months, LASIK surgery will save you money in the long run.
+But if you buy glasses or contact lenses every year or every six months, LASIK surgery will save you money in the long run.

 Beware of LASIK procedures that advertisers market at low prices.
 If a procedure cost seems too good to be true, it probably is.

-Cheap LASIK advertisements usually do not mention that the:
+Cheap LASIK advertisements usually don’t mention that the:

 - Treatment is for mild nearsightedness only